-The signals being applied by the SignalRequests is synchronized with the collection of events specified or implied in the RequestedEvents parameter, except if overridden by the "Keep signal(s) active" action.
-For example, if the NotificationRequest mandates a "ringing" signal and the event request asks to look for an "off-hook" event, the ringing shall, by default, stop as soon as the gateway detects an off-hook event.
-If the event request did not ask to look for an "off-hook" event, the ringing would stop anyway since off-hook is a persistent event and therefore implied in the RequestedEvents parameter.
+The signals being applied by the SignalRequests are synchronized with the collection of events specified or implied in the RequestedEvents parameter, except if overridden by the "Keep signal(s) active" action.
 The formal definition is that the generation of all "Time Out" signals MUST stop as soon as one of the requested events is detected, unless the "Keep signal(s) active" action is associated to the specified event.
-In the case of the action "accumulate according to digit map", the default behavior would be to stop all active time-out signals when the first digit is accumulated-it is irrelevant to this synchronization if the accumulated digit results in a match, mismatch, or partial matching to the digit map.